New PC Optimum program changes come into effect today

 “That’s not fair,” he said.
 “They don’t have to tell you anything outside of Quebec.”

-In a response to Daily Hive, Loblaw said it freezes accounts “due to suspicious activity” and “to protect the customer and their rewards.”
+In response to Daily Hive, Loblaw said it freezes accounts “due to suspicious activity” and “to protect the customer and their rewards.”

-“We have recently improved our process for handling these types of cases and as part of this will be sending notices to consumers if preventative action is taken on their account,” stated a Loblaw spokesperson.
+“We have recently improved our process for handling these types of cases and, as part of this, will be sending notices to consumers if preventative action is taken on their account,” stated a Loblaw spokesperson.

 “Our goal is to restore accounts as soon as possible after rectifying these issues to ensure customers continue to have access to the PC Optimum points that they have earned.”